cozy-labs/cozy-toolbox/lib/web/templates/doc/styles.html.md

 [Tachyons](http://tachyons.io/) and [Tailwind](https://tailwindcss.com/) are
 nice CSS frameworks with lots of utilities.
 We don't aim to have the same numbers of utilities, just the most common.
-Even Cozy-UI had stuff like `u-dit` for `display: inline-table` that I consider too rare to include in tools.css.
+Even Cozy-UI had stuff like `u-dit` for `display: inline-table` that I consider too rare to include in toolbox.css.
 Keep it light and simple!

 The CSS classes for utilites are prefixed by `u:` and their name should find a